Ghosting (television): Analog ghosting

 Note that ghosts are a problem specific to the video portion of television, largely because it uses AM for transmission.
 The audio portion uses FM, which has the desirable property that a stronger signal tends to overpower interference from weaker signals due to the capture effect.
 Even when ghosts are particularly bad in the picture, there may be little audio interference.

 SECAM TV uses FM for the chrominance signal, hence ghosting only affects the luma portion of its signal.
 TV is broadcast on VHF and UHF, which have line-of-sight propagation, and easily reflect off of buildings, mountains, and other objects.

 Pre-echo

 If the ghost is seen on the left of the main picture, then it is likely that the problem is pre-echo, which is seen in buildings with very long TV downleads where an RF leakage has allowed the TV signal to enter the tuner by a second route.
 For instance, plugging in an additional aerial to a TV which already has a communal TV aerial connection (or cable TV) can cause this condition.

+Hue shifting

+More severe cases of ghosting can show the ghost with a different hue in than what was being intended to be broadcast.
+Sometimes, ghosting can change the phase of the color burst, thus confusing the television set and displaying the wrong color.